 The association world was once filled with members that pretty much did everything…and if they were lucky, they could afford an executive secretary…mostly to keep the clerical in order.
 Today, that executive secretary, in many associations enjoys the CEO title.
 This is because they really do act as the CEO of the association.
 The chief staff executive runs the HQ office and directs the staff to achieve what members (volunteer leaders) once did themselves.

 But, what about the members, are they still doing their share?
 In too many circles, an observer would have to answer with, no they are not.
 Today everyone’s world is compressed—we are all trying to do too much in too little time.
 It is common to hear among the volunteer leaders, “The staff will do it; it’s their job. “ This sentiment is heard across the association-sphere, regardless of how full the staff members’ plates are.

 Let’s bring this discussion to membership.
 While we all “mouth” that membership is important and it is the life-blood of an association…our actions do not always demonstrate this.
-In too many associations, and let’s be honest, membership is an afterthought or the department gets short shrifted as to resources, attention, and prestige.
+In too many associations, and let’s be honest, membership is an afterthought or the department gets far less than necessary resources, attention, and prestige.